• Skip to primary navigation

 Instructions

 • Make simple syrup.
-Add the sugar and water to a small sauce pan and place it over medium-high heat.
+Add the sugar and water to a small saucepan and place it over medium-high heat.
 Heat just until the sugar has dissolved, then pour this into a small bowl to cool.
 (This is called simple syrup.)

 • Prepare the rambutans.
 Peel and pit the rambutans.
 A ripe rambutan should be easy to peel with your fingers.
 (You might need to make a small cut at the top to get you started.)
 Be very gentle as you carefully remove the thin skin from the fruit.
 It will likely come off in just a few pieces.

-You’ll notice a very thin, white layer from the white pit, that will remain on the the inside of the fruit.
+You’ll notice a very thin, white layer from the white seed, that will remain on the the inside of the fruit.
 Don’t try to remove this — it’s very soft and doesn’t detract from the flavor of the fruit.
 (If you try to remove it, you might loose a lot of juice in the process.)

 • Mix all of the ingredients.
 Place the rambutans in a cocktail shaker.
 Add the vodka, lime juice, vanilla, ice, and cooled simple syrup.
 Cover and shake fairly vigorously for about 30 seconds.